 The positive news regarding possible vaccines as well as the outcome of the US elections have prompted us to increase our risk budget selectively and to increase the equity exposure for all risk profiles between 2% and 4%.
 Emerging market equities have not been favoured by investors in recent years and are therefore attractively valued in our view on a relative basis.
 The Chinese economy has already bounced back significantly following the crisis, relative to other countries.
 This should help the global cyclical upswing.
 When increasing the ratio, we opted for an actively managed investment solution that was already included in the portfolios.
-In our view, this is well positioned in terms of country and sector allocations (75% in Asia and around 60% in the consumer discretionary, IT and financial sectors).
-When it comes to the global equity allocation, we have also opted for an investment solution that is already included in the portfolios, namely an ETF MSCI World that takes SRI criteria into account.
+In our view, this is well positioned in terms of country and sector allocations (75% in Asia and around 60% in the global equity allocation, we have also opted for an investment solution that is already included in the portfolios, namely an ETF MSCI World that takes SRI criteria into account.